 Undergraduate Bachelor of Science Programs

-The undergraduate Bachelor of Science in Nursing (B.S.N.) curriculum integrates knowledge from liberal arts, sciences, and the discipline of nursing.
+The undergraduate Bachelor of Science in Nursing curriculum in the Bronson School of Nursing at Western Michigan University integrates knowledge from liberal arts, sciences and the discipline of nursing.
 The program emphasizes the development of skills and knowledge, as well as the clinical judgment that distinguishes the practice of a professional nurse.

 - Develop community health partnerships with clients and other health providers in order to shape health policy, promote health and prevent disease